-Boston Housing Authority is responsible under State and Federal laws to administer all aspects of its housing programs without regard to race, color, sex, sexual orientation, gender identity, national origin, religion, familial status, veteran status, ancestry, age, genetic information or handicap.
+Boston Housing Authority is responsible under State and Federal laws to administer all aspects of its housing programs without regard to race, color, sex, sexual orientation, gender identity, national origin, religion, familial status, veteran status, ancestry, age, disability, or genetic information.
 A Civil Rights Protection Plan (CRPP) has been adopted by BHA to help employees identify and investigate reported alleged civil rights violations thoroughly and without delay.
 Copies of the CRPP are available at all BHA offices.

 For assistance or additional information, please call the Office of Civil Rights at (617) 988-4383.
 TTY Phone: (800) 545-1833 ext.
 420.